USS Tantalus: Service history

 Following her conversion into a landing craft repair ship at Jacksonville, Florida by the Gibbs Engine Works, she conducted her shakedown cruise in the Hampton Roads area.
 Tantalus departed Davisville, Rhode Island and headed for the Panama Canal Zone.
 She arrived at Coco Solo on 29 July; was assigned to Service Forces, Pacific Fleet; and then was ordered to proceed via San Diego to Hawaii.
 Tantalus stood out of San Diego on 14 August as whistles and sirens of the city proclaimed the Japanese surrender.
 She called at Pearl Harbor, Eniwetok, and Guam before reaching San Pedro Bay, Leyte on 11 October.
 She served there as tender and repair ship for landing craft until 28 March 1946 when she headed for China.
 Tantalus operated at Shanghai and Hankow until late July when she got underway for Okinawa.
 She remained in the Ryukyus from 5 August to 31 October when she began a return voyage to China.
-After calling at Tsingtao, the ship arrived at Shanghai on 22 December 1946.
+After calling at Qingdao, the ship arrived at Shanghai on 22 December 1946.

 Tantalus was decommissioned in China on 18 January 1947 and released to the Foreign Liquidation Commission for further transfer to the United Nations Relief and Rehabilitation Administration for disposal.
 Tantalus was struck from the Naval Vessel Register on 7 February 1947.
 Her final fate is unknown.